open-ephys/gui-docs/source/User-Manual/Recording-data/Binary-format.rst

 Continuous
 ----------------

-Continuous data is grouped by sub-processor (a block of synchronously sampled channels):
+Continuous data is written separately for each stream within a processor (a block of synchronously sampled channels):

 .. image:: ../../_static/images/recordingdata/binary/continuous.png
   :alt: Binary data continuous format